What to do with grandchildren in the North East of England

-This means you will need to think of activities to do and for people suffering from mobility problems and who need to use walk in showers around their home, it can sometimes be difficult and complicated.
+This means you will need to think of activities to do and for people suffering from mobility problems and who need to use walk in showers and baths around their home, it can sometimes be difficult and complicated.

 This article, however, takes a look at the top activities and attractions that grandparents and grandchildren can enjoy together in the North East of England.

 Best for: Thrill-seekers